-Pathways School will appoint FAWs and EFAWs to meet the school's and regulatory needs.
+Pathways School has appointed three Emergency First Aid Workers to meet the school's needs.

-Approved training for FAW and EFAWs will occur at regular intervals to update qualifications
+Approved training for First Aiders occurs at regular intervals to update qualifications.

-There will always be a trained first aider on site, who will deal with minor injuries.
-Due to the high level of trained EFAW and FAW, the possibility of having no cover would be minimal.
+There is always a trained first aider on site, who will deal with minor injuries.
 In the highly remote instance where an inadequate number of First Aid trained staff are available, the Headteacher will make decisions on what appropriate actions to take.